What Is AAFCO and what do they do for your dog?

 AAFCO is a private corporation, not a government regulatory agency

-AAFCO is a voluntary organization, which is comprised largely of regulatory officials who have responsibility for enforcing their state’s laws and regulations concerning the safety of animal feeds.
+AAFCO is a voluntary organization, made up largely of regulatory officials who have responsibility for enforcing their state’s laws and regulations governing the safety of animal feeds.

 This should fall under the auspices of the FDA but according to the FDA “AAFCO is vital to the continued regulation of pet food products because FDA has limited enforcement resources that are focused on human food safety issues.”